 (Click on any photo for enlarged view)

 The old mine site that served as the primary "set" in the 1967 movie Hombre starring Paul Newman is located at the northern end of the Santa Rita Mountains approximately 30 miles southeast of Tucson.
-The buildings and other mine structures at the camp located high on the mountain side east of the ghost town of Helvetia provided a very "realistic" backdrop for the movie's storyline.
+Although the roads and mine dumps were real, the buildings that appeared in the film were created especially for the film.

 This is a short summary of the movie presented in one review:

 John Russell (Paul Newman), a white man raised by an Arizona Apache tribe, is forced to confront the society he despises when he sells the boarding house he inherits.
 While leaving town by stagecoach, several bigoted passengers insist he ride with the driver (Martin Balsam).
 But when outlaws led by by Cicero Grimes (Richard Boone) leave them all stranded in the desert, Russell may be their only hope for survival.

 Located on a very popular 4WD road, the "Gunsight Pass Trail", the old mine site is not identified by name on topographic maps.
 Research on the Mindat.Org site identifies the location as part of the Eclipse Mine Group.
 It was a source of copper, lead, zinc, and gold.
 Primary production from the mine is reported to have been prior to 1900.
 Its co-ordinates are: N31 51 20.46 and W110 45 34.00

 With the image from the movie available, it is possible to recreate the location of the structures that were there during the filming.
 The road to the left in the movie photo that was an access route to the site in 1967 is now completely grown over.
 There are no signs of any of the buildings .
 The washout to the left on the mine dump has persisted for nearly 50 years and is little changed.
 A few pieces of pipe, mine rail and cable from the early days of mining activity at the site are scattered about.